 Many of us are in pursuit of becoming a better version of ourselves and yet more resolve to get a new job.

-Becoming well-spoken is task that should not be overlooked in the quest of either of these things.
+Becoming well-spoken is a task that should not be overlooked in the quest of either of these things.

-You don’t need to take elocution lessons or change your accent for interview, but speaking well is very important in an interview and can make the difference between a job and no job.
+You don’t need to take elocution lessons or change your accent for an interview, but speaking well is very important in an interview and can make the difference between a job and no job.

-Being well spoken means:
+Being well-spoken means:

 - Creating well-formed, succinct sentences